joseph-cavarretta/strava-analytics/README.md

 ## Overview
 This projects models activity data from the Strava API into an interactive web dashboard.
 User activities are extracted and transformed, modelled, and then loaded into a Postgres data warehouse hosted in a local Docker container.

-Apache Superset is hosted and run locally with Docker for dashboards and visualizations.21
+Apache Superset is hosted and run locally with Docker for dashboards and visualizations.

 <p align="left">